 The kinetic energy (wind-blown) in wind can be harvested by employing a wind turbine.
 The energy in the wind turns the propeller like blades spaced around a rotor.
 The rotor is connected to the main shaft which drives the generator to produce electricity.
-Figure 35 shows the detail of wind power system and the components of a wind turbine.
-It is very uncommon to see residential homes use wind turbines however it's largely used as commercial wind farm as shown in Figure 37.
+Figure 32 below shows the detail of wind power system and the components of a wind turbine.
+It is very uncommon to see residential homes use wind turbines however it's largely used as commercial and referred as wind farm as shown in Figure 34.

-FIGURE 35: Wind Power System
+FIGURE 32: Wind Power System